19 Artworks We Loved at the 2020 India Art FairArt Wise

 17. Sweet Days of Summer by Tapasya Gupta

 This is one piece that put a smile on every viewer’s face at the fair!
-Standing tall at 70 inches, this happy sculpture exhibited by Gallery Veda was by artist Tapasya Gupta.
+Standing tall at 70 inches, this happy sculpture was by artist Tapasya Gupta.
 Made using fiberglass and metal, it depicted a young girl enjoying the simple joys of life – a swing and some colourful balloons.
 What is incredible about the piece, is that the weight of the entire sculpture rests on the girl’s right foot!

 18. Fragments of the Shunya by Dhasan

 Inspired by silence and the fragmentation of peace, ‘Shunya’ stands for the silence before a sound, and the zero before numbers.
-Working with paper on canvas and creating intricate and complex compositions, Dhasan, a Chennai based artist showcased by Apparao Galleries, focused on the idea of creating balance between diverging tendencies.
+Working with paper on canvas and creating intricate and complex compositions, Dhasan, a Chennai based artist focused on the idea of creating balance between diverging tendencies.
 As our society faces more and more upheaval, we all need to find a way to navigate peacefully, and it is this idea that Dhasan addressed through his subtle and calming artworks.

 19. Photo Sculptures by Rohit Chawla